MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Theoretical Analysis

-In order to explain this choice we consider a one-parameter ($\theta$) family of discretizations of equation \eqref{eq:spde}, which reduces to the discretization \eqref{eq:cn} when $\theta=\frac12.$ This family is
+In order to explain this choice, we consider a one-parameter ($\theta$) family of discretizations of equation (\ref{eqspde}), which reduces to the discretization (\ref{eqcn}) when $\theta=\frac12$.
+This family is

-where $\xi_0 \sim \mathcal{N}(0,I)$ is a white noise on $X$.
-Note that $w:=\sqrt{\cC}\xi_0$ has covariance operator $\cC$ and is hence a draw from $\mu_0.$ Recall that if $u$ is the current state of the Markov chain, then $v$ is the proposal.
-For simplicity we consider only Crank-Nicolson proposals, and not the MALA variants, so that $\gamma=0.$ However the analysis generalizes to the Langevin proposals in a straightforward fashion.
+where $\xi_0 \sim\mathcal{N}(0,I)$ is a white noise on $X$.
+Note that $w:=\sqrt{\cC}\xi_0$ has covariance operator $\cC$ and is hence a draw from $\mu_0$.
+Recall that if $u$ is the current state of the Markov chain, then $v$ is the proposal.
+For simplicity we consider only Crank--Nicolson proposals and not the MALA variants, so that $\gamma=0$.
+However, the analysis generalises to the Langevin proposals in a straightforward fashion.

-Rearranging \eqref{eq:yarra} we see that the proposal $v$ satisfies
+Rearranging (\ref{eqyarra}), we see that the proposal $v$ satisfies